Green River National Wildlife Refuge

 The National Wildlife Refuge System includes Clarks River NWR near Benton, Kentucky, which is the only national wildlife refuge located solely in Kentucky.
 Visitors to Clarks River NWR enjoy wildlife-related recreation, including hunting, fishing, wildlife observation and photography, and environmental education and interpretation.

 In 2018, Congress directed the Service to establish Kentucky’s second national wildlife refuge fully located in Henderson County.
-The Service has initiated the planning process for this proposed addition to the National Wildlife Refuge System and is referring to it as the Green River National Wildlife Refuge.
+The Service initiated the planning process for this addition to the National Wildlife Refuge System and referred to it as the Green River National Wildlife Refuge.

-The proposed Green River NWR has numerous goals including:
+The Green River NWR has numerous goals including:

 - Establish a second national wildlife refuge fully located in Kentucky to support fish, wildlife, and habitat conservation;